Not anymore. Now, according to the CDC, more than 208,000 people younger than 20 have diabetes. That number includes both type 1 and type 2 diabetes.

 Can You Prevent It?

 The same steps used to treat type 2 diabetes in children can also prevent it.
 Reduce calories, unhealthy fats, and sweets in your child's diet.
 Make sure they get physical activity each day.
 Studies show that exercise has a dramatic effect on reducing insulin resistance.
 These are two important ways to help your child get down to and stay at a healthy weight and normal blood sugar levels.

 Children -- especially teens -- may have a tough time making changes to prevent or manage type 2 diabetes.
 Here are some ways you can help:

 - Talk with your child honestly about health and weight.
 Be supportive.
-Encourage her to speak up about her concerns.
+Encourage them to speak up about their concerns.

 - Don't separate your child for special treatment.
 Your entire family can benefit from making changes in diet and activity.

 - Make changes slowly.
 Just as it took time for diabetes to develop, it will take time to achieve better health.

 - Do more activities your child enjoys.
 Lower the amount of time your family spends watching TV or playing video games.